TUB-DVG/wissen-digital-ewb/webcentral/doc/06_sphinx/source/general/structure_project_repo.md

 The `src/`-folder holds the source code of the django-application.
 The `doc/`-folder contains the collected data, which was imported into the database in spreadsheet files.

 ### Structure of the src-folder
 Below the `src/`-folder lies a typical `django`-project structure (For more information, visit [django-documentation](https://docs.djangoproject.com/en/5.1/)).
-In that folder also the general `django` management-script `manage.py` is located, which can be used to interact with the `django` project.
+In that folder also the `django` management-script `manage.py` is located, which can be used to interact with the `django` project.